jrouwe/JoltPhysics/Docs/APIChanges.md

 * 20221204 - Changes related to double precision support for positions (a2c1c22059fa031faf0208258e654bcff79a63e4)
 	* In many places in the public API Vec3 has been replaced by RVec3 (a Vec3 of Real values which can either be double or float depending on if JPH_DOUBLE_PRECISION is defined).
 In the same way RMat44 replaces Mat44.
 When compiling in single precision mode (the default) you should not notice a change.
 	* Shape::GetSubmergedVolume now takes a plane that's relative to inCenterOfMassTransform instead of one in world space
 	* Many of the NarrowPhaseQuery and TransformedShape collision queries now have a 'base offset' that you need to specify.
-Read the Big Worlds section in [Architecture and API documentation](https://jrouwe.github.io/JoltPhysics/) for more info.
+Go to [Big Worlds](https://jrouwe.github.io/JoltPhysics/#big-worlds) for more info.
 	* The NarrowPhaseQuery/TransformedShape CastRay / CastShape functions now take a RRayCast / RShapeCast struct as input.
 When compiling in single precision mode this is the same as a RayCast or ShapeCast so only the type name needs to be updated.
 	* If you implement your own TempAllocator and want to compile in double precision, make sure you align to JPH_RVECTOR_ALIGNMENT bytes (instead of 16)
 	* The SkeletonPose got a 'root offset' member, this means that the ragdoll will now make the joint transform of the first body zero and put that offset in the 'root offset'.